by Daniel N. Clark

 With the renovation going on

-successful 2001 Around the Town Dance Retreat featuring the Portland Band
+2001 Around the Town Dance Retreat featuring the Portland Band Feline Groovy,

-Northeast Oregon Folklore Society in La Grande took responsibility for the
+Folklore Society in La Grande took responsibility for the retreat, which has

-retreat, which has continued as the Spring Music and Dance Festival, while most
+continued as the Spring Music and Dance Festival, while most of our monthly

 Dancing in the